testcontainers/testcontainers-go/docs/features/creating_container.md

 * `PostCreates` - hooks that are executed after the container is created
 * `PreStarts` - hooks that are executed before the container is started
 * `PostStarts` - hooks that are executed after the container is started
+* `PreReadies` - hooks that are executed before checking container readiness
+* `PostReadies` - hooks that are executed after the container is ready
 * `PreStops` - hooks that are executed before the container is stopped
 * `PostStops` - hooks that are executed after the container is stopped
 * `PreTerminates` - hooks that are executed before the container is terminated